CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

 19. Copy the Response **Body** JSON.

-20. Select the Definition tab.
+20. Select the Definition tab from the dropdown.

 21. Select the **getcurrentbadge** action.